dmishra1982/DM_Portfolio/Aviation Safety Insights/README.md

 - Developing interactive features in visualizations to engage users more effectively.

 ## Acknowledgement
-This project was developed as a learning exercise by **Debabrata Mishra**.
-If you use this work, please provide appropriate citations to the dataset, this repository, and other resources referenced during the learning process.

-**Sources**:
 - Accidents and Fatalities Per Year
 - Airline Safety Data
 - Fatality Analysis Reporting System